 In accordance with the Company's employment agreement with Stephen Taylor, the Company's Chief Executive Officer, the Compensation Committee reviewed his performance in determining the issuance of restricted common stock.
 Based on this review which included consideration of the Company's 2018 performance, Mr. Taylor, was awarded 131,674 restricted shares/units on March 29, 2019, which vest over three years, in equal annual installments, beginning March 29, 2020.
 On March 29, 2019, the Compensation Committee awarded 20,000 restricted shares/units to each of G. Larry Lawrence, our CFO, and James Hazlett, our Vice President of Technical Services.
 The restricted shares to Messrs.
 Lawrence and Hazlett vest over three years, in equal annual installments, beginning March 29, 2020.
-The restricted common stock awarded to Messrs.
-Taylor, Lawrence and Hazlett vest over three years, in equal annual installments, beginning March 29, 2020.
-The restricted common stock awarded to Messrs.
-Taylor, Lawrence and Hazlett are contingent of the Company's shareholders approval and adoption of the Natural Gas Services Group, Inc. 2019 Equity Incentive Plan at the Annual Shareholder meeting on June 20, 2019.
 We also awarded and issued 23,136 shares of restricted common stock to the independent members of our Board of Directors as partial payment for 2019 services as directors.
-The restricted awards was \$463,466 and \$361,630 for the three months ended March 31, 2019 and 2018, respectively.
-As of March 31, 2019, there was a total of \$2.6 million of unrecognized compensation expense related to these shares/units which is expected to be recognized over the next two years.
+The restricted stock issued to our directors vests over one year, in quarterly installments, beginning March 31, 2020.
+Total compensation expense related to restricted awards was \$1.7 million and \$1.6 million for the nine months ended September 30, 2019 and 2018, respectively.
+As of September 30, 2019, there was a total of \$4.3 million of unrecognized compensation expense related to these shares/units which is expected to be recognized over the next three years.